 Aloe 'Twilight Zone'

 x Gasteraloe 'Twilight Zone' is an attractive small succulent that forms rosettes of dark green leaves with tiny white spots.
 It grows slowly up to 12 inches (30 cm) tall, forming clumps.
-The leaves look almost black in sun.
+The leaves look almost black in direct sun.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).